General Information

 - Will GLL teams play against non-Little League teams?

-- What division will my player play in?
+- What division will my player participate in?
 Are there any specific requirements about each division?

 - What paperwork is required and how do I submit it?